Nancy Drew: The Deadly Device

 Nancy Drew: The Deadly Device is the 27th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows and Mac OS X platforms.
 It has an ESRB rating of E10+ for moments of mild violence.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles and discovering clues.
-There are two levels of gameplay, Amateur and Master sleuth modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on two books, The Crime Lab Case (2000) and In and Out of Love (1997).
+There are two levels of gameplay, Amateur and Master sleuth modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the books The Crime Lab Case (2000) and In and Out of Love (1997).

 Plot

 Theoretical physicist Niko Jovic is found fatally electrocuted in a remote Colorado laboratory, Technology of Tomorrow Today, under suspicious circumstances.
-Relating to wireless transmission of electricity, Niko Jovic's work could sell for millions on the market.
-With the case stuck at a dead end, the lab owner has asked Nancy Drew to go undercover to investigate this murder.
-Tensions rise as attempts on Nancy's life start, Nancy must get to the bottom of this case before the murderer catches up with her.
+Niko had been researching the wireless transmission of electricity, a scientific breakthrough which if accomplished could be sold for millions.
+The lab owner, Victor Lossett, has asked Nancy Drew to investigate the murder while going undercover, posing as a potential new buyer of the lab.

+Research assistant Ellie York gives Nancy a demonstration of the lab's Tesla coil, which she explains had electrocuted Niko due to being configured incorrectly.
+Ellie says that lab engineer Ryan Kilpatrick had configured the coil that night, but that Ryan claimed Niko had insisted, for inexplicable reasons, that she do so.
+Ryan was arrested after Niko's murder, but was released due to a lack of sufficient evidence, although Victor still believes Ryan is the murderer.

+Nancy distracts the lab's head security guard, Gray Cortright, away from his post and uses his computer to discover that the key card that swiped into the lab shortly before Niko was murdered does not match any other key card in the logs.
+She also finds a security tape that does not show anyone other than Niko entering the lab before he died.
+Gray later tells Nancy he believes the video has been modified to remove the footage of the killer entering the lab.

+Nancy sneaks into the main lab, against Victor's orders, to learn more about its technology and investigate further clues.
+She learns that Ellie waited 30 minutes to call 911 after finding Niko's body the night he died.
+Ellie also deeply misses her home and family, but feels she must stay at the lab to pay off her large amount of student debt.
+Meanwhile, fellow research assistant Mason Quinto had an intense personal dislike of Niko and was concerned about Niko potentially stealing his work; Ryan has been bypassing the security system to sneak around the lab without being tracked; and Gray secretly has a PhD in theoretical physics and was a close friend of Niko, who hired him as a security guard after Gray decided he no longer wanted to work as a scientist.